nasa-gibs/gibs-api-docs/docs/map-library-usage.md

+!!! danger " "
+    **Due to the lapse in federal government funding, NASA is not updating this website.
+We sincerely regret this inconvenience.**

 # Accessing via Map Libraries and GDAL Scripts

 There are several freely-available map libraries available to help build your own interface to explore NASA's Global Imagery Browse Services (GIBS) visualizations.
 The information on this page provides instructions for the following libraries: